GZod01/werobot-website/content/blog/FTC_2024_-2025_-_une_base_roulante_holonome.en.md

 Each side of the chassis needs one left and one right wheel.
 Mecanum Chassis also require four motors for operation.‌

+<br><br>
 <center>
 <div style="width: 100%; max-width: 700px;">
 <img src="https://werobot.fr/posts/Macanum_position_roues.png">
 </div>
 </center>
+<br><br>

+To know if your Mecanum Wheels are properly configured look from the top down on the drivetrain.
+Following diagonal lines created from the angle of the rollers should form an "X" as shown above.‌

+## Mecanum Wheel Drivetrain Behavior